 This next example is a 4 electron (4n) cycloaddition reaction,

-The antarafacial component is present only in the transition state, and it has the effect of giving the more sterically hindered product (see DOI: 10.1016/0040-4020(81)85049-1).
+The antarafacial component is present only in the transition state, and it has the effect of giving the more sterically hindered product (see DOI: b3sxdz).
 It was noted above that one way of relieving strain induced by an antarafacial component is to make the two forming bonds of unequal length.
 In this example, this inequality allows the two large groups (t-butyl and phenyl) to avoid each other in the transition state, even though this is not possible in the final product.
-At the transition state, the isomer shown above is 3.0 kcal/mol lower in free energy than the C-Ph epimer.
+At the transition state, this isomer shown here is 3.0 kcal/mol lower in free energy than the unformed C-Ph epimer.

 In extreme of bond asymmetry, which the ketene above is tending towards, this corresponds to forming a carbocation and carbanion.
 This of course is now a stepwise rather than concerted reaction and is no longer a pericyclic process.
 Many 2+2 cycloadditions are thought to proceed in this manner, especially in more polar solvents which stabilise the intermediate zwitterions (and which non-polar solvents suppress).
 In other systems, such asymmetry corresponds to the formation of so called "biradical intermediates", and recent evidence suggest these routes may be more common than hitherto suspected!